 - 4.1.
-When considering any research project, the Council will have regard to the following factors, in order of importance: - i. the extent to which the project addresses the core research interests of the Council detailed in section 3; - ii. the extent to which the project meets the goals stated in the Council's current and prospective business plan(s) including meeting the timescales identified in the business plan(s); - iii. the immediacy of the need for the research; - iv. the affordability and value for money represented by the project; - v. the extent to which the project is likely to increase public understanding of sentencing in Scotland; and - vi. the extent to which the project covers new ground in sentencing research. - 4.2.
+When considering any research project, the Council will have regard to the following factors, in order of importance: - i. the extent to which the project addresses the core research interests of the Council detailed in section 3;

+- the extent to which the project meets the goals stated in the Council's current and prospective business plan(s) including meeting the timescales identified in the business plan(s); - iii. the immediacy of the need for the research; - iv. the affordability and value for money represented by the project; - v. the extent to which the project is likely to increase public understanding of sentencing in Scotland; and - vi. the extent to which the project covers new ground in sentencing research. - 4.2.
 The Scottish Sentencing Council is responsible for the best use of its resources.
 To ensure resources are used effectively, decisions regarding the allocation of resources remain with the Council.
 The Research Committee will provide advice on the allocation of resources to research as appropriate during business planning. - 4.3.
 The Council will initially approve research projects or calls and allocate a maximum level of resource to them.
-The Research Committee may then be tasked with the procurement of specific projects within the parameters set by the Council.
+The Research Committee may then be tasked with the oversight of procurement of specific projects within the parameters set by the Council. - 4.4.
+All research projects approved by the Council must adhere to core principles for ethical research and General Data Protection Regulation (GDPR), which require all organisations collecting personal data to do so in a fair and transparent manner.
+Ethical principles include, but are not limited to, the minimisation of personal and social harm, protection against bias throughout the research, and the right to anonymity for participants. - 4.5.
+When considering any research project, the Council will have regard to matters of equality and diversity that are pertinent to our work.